McQuiddy History, Family Crest & Coats of Arms

-Hebrides islands.
+McQuiddy is a very old Scottish name that may even date back to the Dalriadan tribe of Scotland's western coast and Hebrides islands.
 It comes from Veaty.
 Mac means son of.
 MacVitti, therefore, means son of Vitti.
 Over time, the spelling of the name has changed, which is why the MacVitti is descended from Veaty.

 Early Origins of the McQuiddy family

-Ayrshire, and Galloway where they held a family seat from early times and their first records appeared on the census rolls taken by the ancient Kings of Scotland to determine the rate of taxation of their subjects.
+The surname McQuiddy was first found in Ayrshire, and Galloway where they held a family seat from early times and their first records appeared on the census rolls taken by the ancient Kings of Scotland to determine the rate of taxation of their subjects.

 Early History of the McQuiddy family